 Information for Out-Of-Area Students

-Unless you qualify for an alternative to testing, all first-time-in-any-college students are required to complete New Student Assessment before registering for classes.
+Unless you qualify for an alternative to testing, all new to college students are required to complete New Student Assessment before registering for classes.

 Out of area students may choose one of the following options to meet their New Student

 Assessment requirement at Santa Barbara City College:

 Testing for Spring 2016 enrollment is offered on a drop-in basis in the Assessment Center Computer Lab from October 26 - January 15.
 Late testing continues during the first week of Spring classes (through January 22).